Infinite-Nomic/Infinite-Nomic/round6/rules.md

 # 7. Actions

-Actions are events that can be triggered by players, through publicly specifying an Action's name and their intent to perform it.
+Actions are events that can be triggered by players, through publicly specifying their intent to perform it.

 Each Action has 3 attributes: a name, a cooldown and a body of text which states what happens upon the triggering of said Action.
 An Action's cooldown is an integer that represents the multiplication of 24 hours a player has to wait until they can perform the same Action again.